line decor

 Click on an instructor's name below to learn more about them

-Karen Weggler, BAA Dance, MA, Physio Rehab assistant
+Karen Weggler, BAA dance, MA, CPI, Physio Rehab assistant

 Karen has owned The Movement Studio Pilates and Gyrotonic in Vancouver, BC for the past 12 years.
 She began her career in movement with training in classical and modern dance, and a semi-professional equestrian career.
 She began practicing Pilates at the age of 13 and has been teaching for more than 18 years.
 Her background leant itself to teaching conditioning for dance programs for various ballet companies in Canada and Europe, and training elite level athletes.